-Persons with Disabilities
+Individuals with Disabilities

-When at all possible all HRM Special Events should strive to be barrier free.
+When at all possible all special events should strive to be barrier free.
 Such inclusion should include a duty to accommodate for persons with disability.

-The following are requirements of the Halifax Regional Municipality Special Events Task Force.
+The following are the requirements and recommendations of the Halifax Regional Municipality Special Events Task Force to ensure that events are as accessible as possible.